 No Investment Experience Needed

 The only decision that you need to make is which Vanguard fund to invest in.
 Other than that, there is nothing more for you to do.
-This is great if you want to invest in stocks and/or bonds, but you don’t know where to start.
+This is if you want to invest in stocks and/or bonds, but you don’t know where to start.

 There is no requirement to waste countless hours researching potential investments, nor is there a need to read company reports or perform technical analysis.
 Instead, this is a role reserved exclusively for Vanguard.
 The firm will dictate which assets should be invested in, and when.